Sleek Software Solutions

 • Treat performance, security, and accessibility as features, not follow-up tickets.

-• Write for the next engineer—including your future self—so onboarding does not become a folklore project.
+• Write for the next engineer, including your future self, so onboarding does not depend on tribal knowledge.